leighmcculloch/middleman-cdn/README.md

 generate fingerprinted CSS, JS and images, then you should never need to invalidate them.

 Note: Directories containing `index.html` files are automatically included when their respective `index.html` is included in the filter.
+Both the slashed and non-slashed version of the directory are invalidated. e.g. The file `/blog/index.html` will also invalidate `/blog/` and `/blog`.

 Alternatively: If you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process.
 See the [instructions here](#invalidating-with-middleman-s3_sync).